 Howard: You know, Jim Bowie, the colonel... the man who died in The Alamo... had a knife named after him.
 He was a gambler.
 And when he was accused of cheating at cards, what he would do is take the guy in the other room, move the furniture like so... then he'd take his knife, he'd throw it in the ground... and the one that left... got the money.

-Frank's fight with the Russian, with "La Donna E Mobile" playing throughout it all, and the Russian himself turning many of Frank's countermeasures on their heads.
+Frank's fight with the Russian, with "La Donna E Mobile" playing throughout it all (intercut with Bumpo and Dave goofing off to the song while the former makes dessert, eventually getting Joan to dance to it), and the Russian himself turning many of Frank's countermeasures on their heads.

 Every one of Frank's stunned reactions when he realizes the Russian can either tolerate knife wounds or outsmart every trick Frank knows.
 Special mention to when he pulls a hidden Hand Cannon from a desk, only to have the Russian pin his wrist down and slam a 40-pound dumbbell on the gun's barrel, smashing it flat.
 Frank's reaction here is less "Oh, Crap!" than it is "Dude, fucking seriously?"